-This is the tenth post in a series on the nature of hell.
-The series begins here.
+This is part of a series on the nature of hell.
+See below for the rest of the series.

 In the last post, we looked at the theological case for universal salvation.
 So now we’re going to consider the theological challenges to this view.
 Here are the most common questions and challenges I’ve heard in response to a belief in universal reconciliation and restoration.